MysiukR/DummyTest/README.md

 ## Login

 To login into the Telescope, use your own credentials.
+This is a path to the credentials: TestProject-develop\src\main\resources

 ---